ramstorm/midicloro/README.md

 ## Settings
-The config file below gives a good overview of the many functions of MIDIcloro.
-The file is called *midicloro.cfg* and is created when running the initial config `./midicloro -c` (see *Initial configuration*).
+The config file below gives a good overview of the functions of MIDIcloro.
+The file is called *midicloro.cfg* and is created when running the initial configuration `./midicloro -c` (see *Initial configuration*).

 ```
 input1 = (inputs and output are detected automatically when running the configuration)